emmy-codes/Star-Trek-Museum/README.md

  <img src="https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/1331361a-e1f1-4a47-b24b-7f2f1370496b" width="300" height="250" alt="Starship Enterprise">
 </div>

+After speaking with my mentor I discovered that webp formats would improve the loading time and overall performance of my page, I went back and converted my images from png/jpg.

 ### Wireframes

 My wireframes accidentally went rather hi-fi because I wanted to see how the background images and the strong LCARS colour scheme was going to work, but I finished the estimated design for desktop, tablet and mobile for the homepage, crew exhibition, starship exhibition, contact page and  404 error page.